 - 5.40 This EIA has been prepared having regard to the design parameters described above.
 The Application is accompanied by a DAS which contains the overall design principles to promote a sustainable development consistent with national and local planning policies and guidance.
-A separate Energy and Sustainability Statement has also been prepared to accompany the application. - 5.41 The detailed design of the Proposed Development, including measures to promote energy efficiency and carbon reduction, will be determined at the reserved matters stage.
-This will include, amongst other matters, consideration of building orientation, windows, and building materials. - The Proposed Development will adopt the nationally recognised energy hierarchy, which places emphasis on reducing energy demands in the first instance, using energy efficiently and, only then, providing renewable and low carbon energy generation technologies where it is appropriate to do so. - 5.43 The suitability of renewable and low carbon technologies will be reviewed as the design process progresses at the reserved matters stage.
+A separate Energy and Sustainability Statement has also been prepared to accompany the application. - A separate Energy Strategy Report identifies that a 6.2MVA supply is necessary to accommodate the anticipated annual energy requirement of more than 700,000kWh.
+The introduction of microgrids serving approximately 200 homes each will ensure efficient energy distribution and management for each phase of the development.
+These microgrids will be equipped with advanced Battery Energy Storage Systems and intelligent control mechanisms providing resilience and optimising the local energy economy.
+Predicted energy consumption models demonstrate these microgrids could increase site energy self-consumption from 33% to 55%, reducing the dependency on the local and national grid. - 5.42 The detailed design of the Proposed Development, including measures to promote energy efficiency and carbon reduction, will be determined at the reserved matters stage.
+This will include, amongst other matters, consideration of building orientation, windows, and building materials. - 5.43 The Proposed Development will adopt the nationally recognised energy hierarchy, which places emphasis on reducing energy demands in the first instance, using energy efficiently and, only then, providing renewable and low carbon energy generation technologies where it is appropriate to do so. - The suitability of renewable and low carbon technologies will be reviewed as the design process progresses at the reserved matters stage.
 The Proposed Development will aim to meet national and local requirements to reduce CO2 emissions, enhancing energy efficiency, and provision of renewable energy where appropriate and viable.